NixOS/nix.dev/source/tutorials/cross-compilation.md

 ## Next steps

-- The [official binary cache](https://cache.nixos.org) has very limited number of binaries for packages that are cross compiled, so to save time recompiling, configure {ref}`a binary cache and CI (GitHub Actions and Cachix) <github-actions>`.
+- The [official binary cache](https://cache.nixos.org) has a limited number of binaries for packages that are cross compiled, so to save time recompiling, configure {ref}`a binary cache and CI (GitHub Actions and Cachix) <github-actions>`.

-- While many compilers in nixpkgs support cross compilation, not all of them do.
+- While many compilers in Nixpkgs support cross compilation, not all of them do.

-  On top of that, supporting cross compilation is not trivial work and due to many possible combinations of what would need to be tested, some packages might not build.
+  Additionally, supporting cross compilation is not trivial work and due to many possible combinations of what would need to be tested, some packages might not build.

   [A detailed explanation how of cross compilation is implemented in Nix](https://nixos.org/manual/nixpkgs/stable/#chap-cross) can help with fixing those issues.

-- The Nix community has a [dedicated Matrix room](https://matrix.to/#/#cross-compiling:nixos.org) for help around cross compiling.
+- The Nix community has a [dedicated Matrix room](https://matrix.to/#/#cross-compiling:nixos.org) for help with cross compiling.